 To Access our Services, Please give us a call or e-mail us to start your in-take process.
 We will be happy to provide you with any additional information.

-Placement testing is done at our Centre at 124 Merton Street, Suite 103.
+Placement testing is done virtual.
 We do not repeat tests which have already been done.
 Should your child already have test results, please provide these, to assist in making the best possible program decisions.

 Following the test, findings and programming decisions will be discussed with the family.